MingfengLi0122/tinyapp/README.md

 ## Helper Function Test

-- use `npm start` to run this tinyapp project
+- Use `npm start` to run this tinyapp project
-- use `npm test` to run automated testing for helper functions
+- Use `npm test` to run automated testing for helper functions

+## How to use TinyAPP

+- Register/Login: user need to register and login the page to view, create, edit and delete their own short urls
+- Creat new link: click create a new short link in the nav bar, then ennter the long urls you want to be shorten
+- Edit/Delete: user can edit or delete their own urls on the my url page
+- Share: share your short link `/u/:shortURL` to your firends, it will allow you to redirect the long url assigned with.
+- Please have fun and enjoy! `:hugs::hugs::hugs:`